zxtariel0512/CS-Course-Online-WebApp/README.md

 ## Research Topics
 * (4 points) React.js
-    * Plan to have a thorough self-learning on React.js, so that I can use MERN stack (MongoDB, Express.js, React.js, and Node.js) to finish this project.
+    * Having a thorough self-learning on React.js, so that I can use MERN stack (MongoDB, Express.js, React.js, and Node.js) to finish this project.
-    * Plan to integrate some relatively fancier web pages, compared to those in assignments.
+    * Attempting to integrate some relatively fancier web pages, compared to those in assignments.
-    * Plan to study how to use React.js along with Node.js to create web application.
+    * Attempting to study how to use React.js along with Node.js to create web application.
 * (3 points) Server side authentication: confirmation email
     * Plan to use either aws-amplify or Nodemailer to realize the confirmation functionality: after entering email address in registering process, the user needs to confirm their email address before formally being registered.
-* (2 points) Client side authentication
+* (2 points) Bootstrap
-    * Plan to do this on my own via printing out different kinds of error messages (e.g.: password format incorrect, invalid email address, username too short, etc) on the web page and re-prompt the user for input.
+    * Using bootstrap for some frontend elements decorations, such as forms and buttons.
 * (3 points) Use some payment API, such as Paypal.api, to realize payment functionality
     * Enable user to pay for their courses online.
+* (3 points) aws-amplify
+    * Plan to study aws-amplify on my own for user authentication (or maybe also confirmation email).

 12 points total out of 8.